 Quotes from Families

 ‘She meets friends for the first time on her own and go down town to Southend’

-‘It’s amazing but he is now more confident at college and has since made new friends at college’.
+‘It’s amazing, he is now more confident at college and has since made new friends at college’.

-‘FP helped me to get a direct payment which means my son can now go out with a PA instead of always with me’.
+‘F&PT helped me to get a direct payment which means my son can now go out with support staff, instead of always with me’.

 ‘For the first time I felt listened to and met someone that knew where I should go for information’.

 ‘Meeting Friends and Places was like a breath of fresh air’.

 ‘In our role we share information and offer support, we also signpost families to other services that could support them.
 We frequently refer families to Friends and Places.’
 Shelley Johnson, Independent Support Service (Southend) For full letter, click here.